Gazprom holds back exports via Ukraine, pressing case for Nord Stream 2 -analysts

 The first line of the double-lined pipeline is completed and the project is expected to be commissioned this year.

-"So far this summer Gazprom has yet to purchase any capacity in the (Ukraine's) monthly auctions therefore one could see this as a strategy to push Nord Stream 2 to completion," said Nick Campbell, a director at consultancy Inspired Energy (INSEI.L).
+“So far this summer Gazprom has yet to purchase any capacity in the (Ukraine’s) monthly auctions therefore one could see this as a strategy to push Nord Stream 2 to completion,” said Nick Campbell, a director at consultancy Inspired Energy.

 Gazprom declined to comment.